ythjkt/kumanote/docs/deployment.md

 |------|-------|-----|----------|
 | @    | A     | 1h  | [IP]     |
 | www  | CNAME | 1h  | [domain] |

+Note:
+CNAMEs are used for directing subdomains to a URL.
+Whereas A RECORDs are used for directing a URL (main or subdomain) to an IP.
+CNAME can be used without an A RECORD.

 2. Install [Cert Manager](https://docs.cert-manager.io/en/latest/getting-started/install.html) with Helm
 3. Create ClusterIssuer (issuer.yml) and Certificate (certificate.yml) in k8s